 Nursing Facility Assessment Program for Fiscal Year 2018-2019

-For each fiscal year that the Assessment Program is implemented, the code authorizes the Secretary of the Department (Secretary) to determine the aggregate amount of the assessment and the annual assessment rate in consultation with the Secretary of the Budget.
-See 62 P.S. § 804-A. The code specifies that annual assessment rates must be sufficient to generate at least $50 million in additional revenue, but not more than the maximum aggregate assessment amount that qualifies for Federal matching funds.
+For each fiscal year that the Assessment Program is implemented, the Secretary of the Department (Secretary) determines the aggregate amount of the assessment and the annual assessment rate in consultation with the Secretary of the Budget.
+See 62 P.S. § 804-A. The annual assessment rates must be sufficient to generate at least $50 million in additional revenue, but not more than the maximum aggregate assessment amount that qualifies for FFP.
 See 62 P.S. § 804-A.

-The Secretary must publish a notice in the Pennsylvania Bulletin before imposing an annual assessment for a fiscal year.
-The notice must specify the amount of the assessment being proposed, explain the proposed assessment methodology, identify the estimated assessment amount and aggregate impact on nursing facilities subject to the assessment and provide interested persons a 30-day period to comment.
+Before imposing an annual assessment for a fiscal year, the Secretary must publish a notice in the Pennsylvania Bulletin.
+The notice must specify the amount of the assessment being proposed, explain the proposed assessment methodology, identify the estimated assessment amount and aggregate impact on nursing facilities subject to the assessment, and provide interested persons a 30-day period to comment.
 See 62 P.S. § 805-A.

 (3) Nursing facilities that have not been licensed and operated by the current or previous owner for the full calendar quarter prior to the calendar quarter in which an assessment is collected.

 (4) Nursing facilities that provide nursing facility services free of charge to all residents.